 Time to wake up and smell the chocolate

 I was at the Rock Stars of Innovation Summit in early April, held here in San Diego at the Hard Rock Hotel.
-It was another event in the local technology vortex, where the worlds of consumer electronics and wireless devices and medical technology are becoming more and more intertwined.
-Whether you call it Digital Health, or the Future of Medicine, or simply an extension of technology into new areas, some interesting things are happening here.
-And every time I go to one of these events, something happens that makes me think about things in a different way.
+It was another event in the technology vortex, exploring the connections between consumer electronics, wireless devices, and medical technology.
+Whether you call it Digital Health, the Future of Medicine, or simply an extension of technology into new areas, interesting things are happening in this vortex.
+And every time I go to one of these events, I think about things in a different way.

 Med tech companies, on the other hand, use technology in a completely different way.
-They look at diagnostics and treatment from a medical enterprise perpective.
+They look at diagnostics and treatment from a medical industry perspective.
 They do research on drugs and conduct clinical trials and they focus on efficacy and safety and enterprise costs.
 All of that is fine and dandy, but what about the oohh and the ahhhh?
 What about the user experience?

-The thought occured to me, What would the world be like if medical technology was developed based on the needs and desires of the patient?
-What is medical devices were designed to address the user experience of each individual patient?
+The thought occurred to me, What would the world be like if medical technology was developed based on the needs and desires of the patient?
+What if medical devices were designed to address the user experience of each individual patient?
+To put it simply:

-Or to put it more simply, If Lady Gaga was a diabetic, What would her insulin pump look like?
+If Lady Gaga was a diabetic, what would her insulin pump look like?

-I am not a diabetic myself, but every time I go to the pharmacy to get a prescription filled it comes in an ugly brown pill bottle with an ugly white top, in a chintzy white paper bag with a piece of roll form computer paper stapled to it.
+I am not a diabetic, but when I fill a prescription at the pharmacy it comes in a bland brown pill bottle with an ugly white top, in a chintzy paper bag with a piece of roll form computer paper stapled to it.
 Of course, even with insurance I’ve paid some ungodly amount of money for it.
-But when I get home I throw it in a cabinet and forget about it.
+And when I get home I put it in a cabinet and forget about it.
 And of course my doctor then lectures at me because I didn’t take my medicine.

-Then I hear someone in med tech say, “Oh, we’re working on technology to monitor patient compliance.”
-They talk about a sensor and a chip and a trasmitter and a receiver and some device in a physicians office that can record user data.
+Then I hear someone in med tech say, “Oh, we’re working on new technology to monitor patient compliance.”
+They talk about a sensor and a chip and a transmitter – along with a receiver in a device at a physicians office that can record user data.
 I have to yawn when I hear this stuff.
 That’s innovation?

-Patient compliance based on user experience.
+Patient compliance based on the user experience.
 Pavlov did the basic research a long time ago.

 Why can’t I get a liquid medication in a bottle made of frosted glass, cool to the touch, with a stopper that makes a soft thunk when you open it, like when you open a bottle of aged single malt scotch?
 Or a spray medication in a perfume bottle?
 How come I can drag and drop a video clip and send it to millions of people with the click of a mouse, but when I go to the doctor’s office I have to fill out a 6 page form on a clip board using a ball point pen?